davidtheclark/react-aria-modal/README.md

 If `true`, the modal's contents will be vertically (as well as horizontally) centered.

+### focusTrapPaused

+Type: `boolean`

+If `true`, the modal dialog's [focus trap](https://github.com/davidtheclark/focus-trap) will be paused.
+You'll want to use this prop if you have another nested focus trap *inside* the modal.

 ## AriaModal.renderTo(HTMLElement | string)

 react-aria-modal uses [react-displace](https://github.com/davidtheclark/react-displace) to insert the modal into a new element at the end of `<body>`, making it easier to deal with positioning and z-indexes.